Kurt Noll, Ph.D.

 Canaan and Israel in Antiquity: A Textbook on History and Religion.

 London: T&T Clark/Bloomsbury, 2012.

 “Presumptuous Prophets Participating in a Deuteronomic Debate.”
-In Prophets and Prophecy in Ancient Israelite Historiography, edited by M. J. Boda and L. M. Wray Beal.
-Winona Lake: Eisenbrauns, in press.
+In Prophets, Prophecy, and Ancient Israelite Historiography.
+Edited by Mark J. Boda and Lissa M. Wray Beal.
+Winona Lake: Eisenbrauns, 2012: 125-42.

 “Investigating Earliest Christianity without Jesus.”
 In Is This Not the Carpenter?
 The Question of the Historicity of the Figure of Jesus, edited by Thomas L. Thompson and Thomas S. Verenna.
 London: Equinox, 2012: 233-266.